Recruiting | 8Min Read

 2. Time to Hire

-This vital HR and recruiting metric measures the amount of time it takes to hire talent for a particular open position.
+This vital HR and recruitment metric measures the amount of time it takes to hire talent for a particular open position.
 The formula for calculating Time to Hire is:

 Example